aaronwald/aaronwald.github.io/_posts/2026-01-12-homelab-infrastructure.markdown

               └── All workloads deployed via git
 ```

 Everything is infrastructure-as-code: OpenTofu for VM provisioning, Ansible for configuration, Flux for Kubernetes resources.
-Git is the single source of truth.

 ## Core Services